 RoboScorpion Featured in Popular Mechanics

 This summer you will be trained by Ph.D.
 Neuroscientists, inventors, makers, seasoned engineers, and public speakers.
-With our team each intern will have a compelling demonstration that the public will be interested and delighted to see.
-For example, see our recent TED talk on some our recent work.
+With the help of our team, each intern will complete a compelling demonstration that the public will be interested and delighted to see.
+For example, see our recent TED talk on some of our recent work.
 Yours could be next!

 How much are the interns paid?